 Re-radiated wireless signals are a function of a material's refractive index.
-The point of interconnection for the Facility will consist of a collection substation, comprised mainly of concrete and galvanized steel components.
-These materials have low refractive indexes which result in relatively low levels of signal re-broadcasts.
+The POI for the Facility will consist of a collection substation, composed mainly of concrete and galvanized steel components.
+These materials have low refractive indexes, which result in relatively low levels of signal re-broadcasts.
 Re-broadcast of transmission signals are not expected to be an issue.